mckennapsean/dissertation/content/02-background.md

 ## Flexibility in Visualization Design

-In a visualization design project where we worked with two general designers and a psychologist (discussed in [@sec:formulation]), we discovered a disparity with how existing visualization design models support flexibility throughout the design process.
+In a visualization design project in which we worked with two general designers and a psychologist (discussed in [@sec:formulation]), we discovered a disparity with how existing visualization design models support flexibility throughout the design process.
 Although some visualization researchers argue that design and research methods can elicit creativity in visualization design [@Lloyd2011;
 @Goodwin2013a; @Moere2011], design practitioners explicitly emphasize and